adamcooke/procodile/README.md

 18:12:39 cron.1          | Started with PID 47083
 ```

-By default, each process's STDOUT and STDERR will be reported back to your `procodile.log`.
+Once everything is running, you can press CTRL+C which will terminate all the processes.
+To run the commands in the backgrond, just goahead and run the start command without the `-f`.
+When you do this, all the log output you saw previously will be saved into a `procodile.log` file in the root of your application.

-The PIDs for each of the processes are stored in a `pids` dirctory also in the root of your application.
-It is important that this folder only contains PID files for processes managed by Procodile.
-Each process will have an environment variable of `PID_FILE` which contains the path to its own PID file.
-If you application respawns itself, you'll need to make sure you update this file to contain the new PID so that Procodile can continue to monitor the process.
+#### Starting only certain processes

 If you only wish to start a certain type (or types) of process.
 You can pass the `-p` option with a list of types to start.